yolken/yolken-blog/articles/interview_prep.md

   moreover, designing it might be a big part of the question.
 2. **Writing tests:** Leetcode provides its own test cases, so you don't have to write any.
-In a real interview, you may be expected to test your solution, so you should feel comfortable doing this (e.g., with `assert` statements) in your language of choice.
+In a real interview, you may be expected to test your solution, so you should feel comfortable doing this in your language of choice.
+Using something simple like `assert` statements is fine; there's usually no need for complicated unit testing frameworks.
 3. **Big-O analysis:** Some interviewers like asking about time and space efficiency after you write up a solution; Leetcode doesn't explicitly test this, although the official solutions write-ups usually include some efficiency analysis.